Grade (climbing): Bouldering

 The two main boulder grading systems are the French Font-grade and the American V-grade systems.
 Beyond the easiest grades, the two systems can be almost exactly aligned in comparison tables.
 For people who have little experience with outdoor climbing, it is also noted that boulder grades on indoor climbing walls tend to feel softer than the equivalent outdoor grades up until about V10 / Font 7C+ (since people climbing at that level generally have plenty of outdoor experience).

-As of August 2025, the hardest bouldering grade is V17 / Font 9A.
+As of May 2026, the hardest bouldering grade is V17 / Font 9A.
 Burden of Dreams, in Lappnor in Finland, was the first-ever boulder to be given that grade.

 Comparison with free climbing

-The Font-grade system is easily confused with the French sport grade and the British E-grade systems as they use similar symbols, however, boulder grades are very different from free climbing grades and they start at much harder technical levels.
+The Font-grade system is easily confused with the French sport grade and the British E-grade systems as they use similar symbols, but boulder grades are very different from free climbing grades and they start at much harder technical levels.
 For example, the entry-level Font-grade 4 / V-grade V0 is equivalent to the free climbing grades of 6a to 6a+ (French), VI to VII− (UIAA), and 5.9 to 5.10c (American YDS), depending on what table is used.

 This confusion is amplified by the tendency for modern sport-climbers to describe the crux moves on their routes in terms of their bouldering grades – their routes are effectively a series of connected boulder problems.
 For example, here is Adam Ondra describing his 2017 redpoint of Silence, the first-ever free climb in the world to carry a grade of 9c (French), 5.15d (American), XII+ (UIAA):

 The climb is about 45m long, the first 20m are about 8b [French sport] climbing with a couple of really really good knee-bars.
 Then comes the crux boulder problem, 10 moves of 8C [French boulder].
 And when I say 8C boulder problem, I really mean it. ...
 I reckon just linking 8C [French boulder] into 8B [French boulder] into 7C [French boulder] is a 9b+ [French] sport climb, I'm pretty sure about that.

 — Adam Ondra in an interview with PlanetMountain (2017).